alex-tudosan/kyverno-postgresql-testing/COMPREHENSIVE_GUIDE.md

 ```

 **What you'll see during setup:**
-- Progress messages about creating computers
+- Progress messages about creating nodes
 - Messages about setting up the database
 - Installation progress for each component
 - Final status showing everything is ready